absinthe0223/OMALab-Employee-Manual/operating-model/standups-and-meetings.md

 One weekly project meeting

-* Do not take time to update everyone on who is working, because we should know that from the \#dailyupdates and \#standups conversations
+* Do not take time to update everyone on who is working, because we should know that from the \#dailyupdates conversations
 * Discuss problems, priorities, business domains, refactoring, knowledge crunching
 * Generate a list of topics to discuss \(that don't have to be solved today\) for the upcoming week
 * Recorded and can be played back